processing/p5.js/contributor_docs/project_wrapups/aryan_koundal_gsoc_2023.md

 ## Overview

 In p5.js, there are two render modes: P2D (default renderer) and WebGL.
 WEBGL enables the user to draw in 3D.
-There are many ways to implement lightning.
+There are many ways to implement lighting.
 Currently, p5js has implemented 8.
-To add lightning to a 3D object, one can use these functionalities.
-But there is another technique to light objects, not by direct light, but using the surrounding environment as a single light source, which we call Image-Based Lightning.
+To add lighting to a 3D object, one can use these functionalities.
+But there is another technique to light objects, not by direct light, but using the surrounding environment as a single light source, which we call Image-Based lighting.
-This project aims to add lightning to a 3D object, using the surrounding environment as a single light source, which is generally called Image-Based Lightning.
+This project aims to add lighting to a 3D object, using the surrounding environment as a single light source, which is generally called Image-Based lighting.
 In simple words, one can very quickly drop in an image from real life to use as surrounding lights, rather than continuously tweaking the colors and positions of ambient, point, etc lights.